avdept/two_factor_authentication/README.md

 * Customizable logic to determine if a user needs two factor authentication
 * Configurable period where users won't be asked for 2FA again
 * Option to encrypt the TOTP secret in the database, with iv and salt
+## Added by me
+* Option to allow user to either request new code each time he logs in or save until 2fa expired.

 ## Configuration